 Most licenses for the live performance of Leonard Bernstein's music may be obtained directly from the music publisher, performing rights society, or the theatrical agent.
-Other licenses requests must be submitted by our agents to us for approval: these include all arrangements, changes or cuts to his compositions or theater works, concerts consisting entirely of music from his Broadway shows, the use of choreography, and the use of individual songs in theatrical productions, and all uses of his compositions in TV, film and video.
+Other license requests must be submitted by our agents to us for approval: these include all arrangements, changes, or cuts to his compositions or theater works, concerts consisting entirely of music from his Broadway shows, the use of choreography, the use of individual songs in theatrical productions, and all uses of his compositions in TV, film, and video.

 LEONARD BERNSTEIN'S COMPOSITIONS AND THEATER WORKS

-Broadway Musicals: for a staged performance of a musical contact theatrical agent listed in the composition catalog.
-Most the Broadway musicals (but not West Side Story) are available for full concert performance through the theatrical agent.
+Broadway Musicals: for a staged performance of a musical, contact the theatrical agent listed in the composition catalog.
+Grand rights performances of Bernstein's Broadway musicals are also available for concert performances and semi-staged concert performances through the same theatrical agent.

-Orchestral performances of concert works or of individual numbers from a theater work: contact Boosey and Hawkes.
+Orchestral performances of concert works or individual numbers from a theater work: contact Boosey & Hawkes.

-Recitals from purchased music: most recitals are licensed through a performing rights society, in the US through ASCAP.
-Contact Boosey and Hawkes if you have any questions.
+Recitals from commercially printed music: in the United States, recitals are licensed through ASCAP.
+Elsewhere, they are licensed through the performing rights society of the country in which they occur.
+Contact Boosey & Hawkes if you have any questions.

 Arrangements: for permission to make an arrangement, contact Boosey & Hawkes.